CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 ### The `LinkedList<T>` Class

-This class is a **dynamic implementation of a doubly linked list** built in .NET Framework.
+This class is a **dynamic implementation of a doubly linked list** built-in .NET Framework.
 Its elements contain a certain value and a pointer to the previous and the next element.
-The `LinkedList<T>` class in .NET works in similar fashion like our class `DynamicList<T>`.
+The `LinkedList<T>` class in .NET works similarly to our class `DynamicList<T>`.

 ### When Should We Use `LinkedList<T>`?